e4drcf/ewizardjs-docs/docs/documentation/Settings.md

      component
 ```

-To view the file with settings go to the *settings.json* file.
+To view the file with settings, open the *settings.json* file.

 ## Email settings

-After initialization of the email template open the current folder with your email project and find the json file with described settings.
+After initialization of the email template, open the current folder with your email project and find the .json file with described settings.
 ``` json
 {
   "name": "myEmail",